AntonioSertic23/Course-Project-The-Monster-Slayer-Game/README.md

-# Course Project The Monster Slayer Game
+# Project made for Vue course: The Monster Slayer Game
+- a game running in the browser, 100% powered by Vue